Homestead Poultry

 Here are some simple tips to keep in mind when using natural remedies:

-• if the chicken is still eating and drinking, try to keep its diet as close to normal as possible, only incorporate in supplements that will address the suspected issue
+• Balanced Diet: If the chicken is still eating and drinking, try to keep its diet as close to normal as possible, only incorporate in supplements that will address the suspected issue.

-• if a sick chicken shows no interest in its feed, try offering it some scrambled or boiled egg before resorting to other supplements
+• Encourage Eating: If a sick chicken shows no interest in its feed, try offering it some scrambled or boiled egg before resorting to other supplements.

-• you can offer herbs to ailing chickens, however, make sure you know exactly what benefits the herb(s) provide; offer them free-choice or chopped in water
+• Herbs: You can offer herbs to ailing chickens, however, make sure you know exactly what benefits the herb(s) provide.
+Offer them free-choice, chopped in water, or in the form of a tincture.

-• research specific natural supplements that will help with the suspected ailment
+• Specific Remedies: Research specific natural supplements that will help with the suspected ailment.

-• make sure you know the benefits and detriments of the supplement before you offer it
+• Remedy Knowledge: Make sure you know the benefits and detriments of the supplement before you offer it.

 You may also want to check out my post on Treating Chicken Diseases Naturally for some ideas on what holistic remedies to use for certain ailments.